Amount, payment and taxation of the national pension

 Time of residence abroad may reduce the national pension, if you have lived in Finland less than 80% of the time between the age of 16 years and the start of the pension.
 Contact Kela to find out how any period you may have lived abroad affects your pension.

-If the amount of the national pension is less than EUR 6.77 per month, it is not paid out.
+If the amount of the national pension is less than EUR 7.16 per month (from August 1st 2022), it is not paid out.
 Kela sends the data on pensions paid out to the national incomes register within five days of the date of payment.

 Effect of other pensions and income on the amount of the national pension